janestreet/janestreet.github.com/ocaml-perf-notes.md

 ### 3.17) Optional arguments are not free even when inlined.

-When a function with optional arguments (and default values) is inlined, the inlining does not eliminate the cost of allocating the intermediate option type.
+When a function with optional arguments (and default values) is marked as an inlined function, the inlining does not eliminate the cost of allocating the intermediate option type.
 Details below.

 Consider: